-December 15, 2021, Vancouver, BC – Amarc Resources Ltd. ("Amarc" or the "Company") (TSX-V: AHR; OTCQB: AXREF) is pleased to announce the continuation of its earn-in with Freeport-McMoRan Mineral Properties Canada Inc. ("Freeport") into a second drilling season at the Company's JOY Cu-Au District, (the "JOY") located in the Toodoggone region of the Golden Horseshoe trend, north-central British Columbia ("BC").
+December 15, 2021, Vancouver, BC – Amarc Resources Ltd. ("Amarc" or the "Company") (TSX-V: AHR; OTCQB: AXREF) is pleased to announce the continuation of the earn-in of Freeport-McMoRan Mineral Properties Canada Inc. ("Freeport") into a second drilling season at the Company's JOY Cu-Au District, (the "JOY") located in the Toodoggone region of the Golden Horseshoe trend, north-central British Columbia ("BC").
 In November, Amarc announced that Freeport invested $5.94 million in 2021.

 "We are excited at the opportunity to continue to advance JOY in collaboration with Freeport into 2022," said Amarc President & CEO Dr. Diane Nicolson.
 "The combined porphyry copper-gold exploration and discovery capabilities of our respective teams is now focused on integrating results as they are received from this year's field work into existing data sets.
 This work will define next season's comprehensive deposit delineation and district exploration programs and related budgets."